patrickocoffeyo/emulsify-cli-documentation/README.md

     {
       "name": "card",
       "category": "molecules",
-      "description": "A card that can be used to create small sections", },
+      "description": "A card that can be used to create small sections" },
     {
       "name": "link",
       "category": "atoms",
-      "description": "Component that, when clicked, takes the user to a specified destination", }
+      "description": "Component that, when clicked, takes the user to a specified destination" }
   ],
   "requiredComponents": ["link"],